 by Brian S. Jones

-It's the name of a famous song, but Guntersville is truly a place “where eagles fly.”
-This area in North Alabama attracts so many migrating bald eagles during the winter that Lake Guntersville State Park specifically created an event for folks to come, watch and enjoy the graceful symbol of our American heritage each year.
+Bald eagles were in severe decline for much of the 20th century, but in some states, they have made spectacular recoveries.
+For decades, one North Alabama area attracts so many migrating bald eagles during the winter that Lake Guntersville State Park has created a specific event for folks to come, watch and enjoy the graceful symbol of our American heritage each year.

 Enjoy a Stay at Lake Guntersville State Park Lodge

 The event kicks off at Lake Guntersville State Park Lodge (1155 Lodge Dr., Guntersville; 256-571-5440), the centerpiece of the 6,000-acre park.
 Here, you can relax in comfort, enjoying wonderful overnight accommodations as well as exceptional meals at the park's Pinecrest Dining Room.
 Be sure to inquire about lodging packages and other deals prior to your arrival for an Eagle Awareness weekend.
 After settling into the lodge following check-in, you'll want to attend the orientation that will let you know what's on tap for the weekend.
 The warm apple cider and music the lodge provides will certainly put you in the mood for your exciting outdoor adventure to eagle nesting sites and beyond.

 Be sure and dress for the weather and remember to bring your camera, as there will be plenty of picture-taking opportunities in the great outdoors of North Alabama, particularly around Town Creek.
 This spot is not only perfect for watching the American bald eagle but enjoying other migratory birds as well.

 Take a Few Field Trips